nerdxio/eg-eyes/README.md

-# Image Classification with MediaPipe
+# Egyptian Currency Image Classifier App

 This project is a Kotlin-based application that uses the MediaPipe framework for image classification.
 It is designed to classify images from a video file and return the results along with the inference time.